cablelabs/transparent-security/ci/env-build/README.md

 ### Setup and execute

-This Terraform script has been designed to build a P4 environment on AWS
+This Terraform script has been designed to build a P4 environment on AWS.
+The following variables are required:

 1. build_id: this value must be unique to ensure multiple jobs can be run simultaneously from multiple hosts
+1. access_key: Amazon EC2 access key
+1. secret_key: Amazon EC2 secret key
+1. ec2_region: Amazon EC2 region

 ````
 git clone https://github.com/cablelabs/transparent-security